RS-PYTHON/rs-demo/README.md

     # Checkout the git stac submodules (can take a few minutes)
     git submodule update --init --recursive

-    # We need to be in the right directory to run docker compose build
-    # to build the stac docker image
-    cd ./resources/stac/stac-fastapi-pgstac
-    docker compose build # can take a few minutes cd - # back to previous dir
     ```

 ## Run the demos